 Cassandra and Penglaz appeared out of an adjacent entrance to a restaurant in Chapel street and were welcomed by the enthusiastic cheers from the crowd.
 The energy was wild and exciting.

 When I had danced at festivals with my former Morris team I was one of many performers, but on this occasion I was a little concerned that Penglaz and the Teazer were the main characters and focus of the event.
-There would be greater pressure for a performance such as this and I voiced my concerns to the photographer who assured me it would work out and have a positive outcome.
+There would be greater pressure for this performance and I voiced my concerns to the photographer who assured me it would work out and have a positive outcome.

 During my interview with Cassandra on the 26th January 2009, I was informed there was also a second Penglaz and an ongoing disagreement between the other rider and Cassandra, but she assured me I would not become involved in this matter.
 Cassandra and I met regularly for practices at the yard of an engineer known to the photographer.
 My son and husband both rode Penglaz and each of them had their individual interpretation giving the ‘Oss a different personality during each performance.